What is the difference between an HO8 and HO3 home insurance policy?

 If the worst happens to your home, you want to make sure you get a new home that is close to what you were living in before the disaster.
-Replacement cost is your best friend here and is included in your building for all standard homeowners policies (HO2, HO3, HO5).
-Common construction in the HO8 says the insurance company can give you back anything they choose as long as it matches some basic features of the old home, like square footage and the number of bathrooms.
+Replacement cost is your best friend and comes standard in most homeowners policies (HO2, HO3, HO5).
+Common Construction in the HO8 says the insurance company can give you back anything they choose as long as it matches some basic features of the old home, like square footage and the number of bathrooms.
 They can use cheap materials, though, so often you see a downgrade in the building quality when the home is rebuilt/repaired.
-This can make sense on old houses (built before 1900), as it might not be realistic to import unique materials that were used in the original home's construction 100 years ago - such as heavy stone from the Appalachians.
+Common Construction can make sense with old houses (built before 1900), as it might not be realistic to import or obtain unique materials that were used in the original home's construction 100 years ago - such as heavy stone from the Appalachians.

 2. Open Peril (HO3) vs. Named Peril (HO8)

-Open peril means you are covered for everything except for the following:
+Open peril means you have coverage for all types of risks, except for the following:

 Homeowners Policies - Is it Covered?